The-L3rNa3aN/WebSockets_SimpleClientServer/README.md

 ~~Tried making the project run with Webpack and Serve.~~<br>
 ~~Trying to have Webpack and Websockets to run together but in vain.
 This part is gonna be lengthy.~~<br>
 ~~Fuck it.
 Gotta start over.~~<br>
-Major overhaul accomplished.
-Only server frontend is remaining, along with some polishing.
+~~Major overhaul accomplished.
+Only server frontend is remaining, along with some polishing.~~<br>
+Started server frontend.
+Messages sent between the server and the clients are coming as Blobs and I wonder why.